nehalasim/WHO/README_FIRST.md

 # System Description-
 The system is currently running in remote location of the filed site in a tablet PC, where the internet connection is not available all the time.
 As the system is a web based, So the system is currently running local web server(XAMPP) because of no internet connection.

+# Database-
+A master database used where all information of the child is stored, which is used to pull the information of the child during the anthropomentry measurement.

+# Process-